Nichsiciul/Beginning-Frontend-with-React-Workshop/README.md

 Workshop is divided in multiple parts
 1) Starting a new React project
 2) Creating a stateful component
-3) Adding filtering and inking to a live API
+3) Adding filtering and linking to a live API
 4) Final Result

 Each folder has an associated README.md file with instructions for that specific checkpoint.
 I will go briefly on what we will going to go through